Graphic Design Career & Education Information

 Keep in mind that these numbers don't take into account the extra income that can be generated as a part-time freelancer or self-employed graphic designer.
 The salaries above also represent primarily those designers who have not advanced into a higher position.

 Graphic designers who work their way up and become the equivalent of art directors can earn much more.
-National estimates from 2018 for the annual wages of employed art directors look like this: *
+OES program estimates from 2018 for the annual wages of art directors look like this: